Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Introduction

-Note that the definition of global hyperbolicity does not involve the metric.
-We deduce that, if $\mC$ is globally hyperbolic and if $\tilde g$ is a (not necessarily complete) metric, then there exists a Lyapounov function which is steep with respect to $\tilde g$.
+Note that the definition of hyperbolicity does not involve the metric.
+We deduce that, if $\mC$ is hyperbolic and if $\tilde g$ is a (not necessarily complete) metric, then there exists a Lyapounov function which is steep with respect to $\tilde g$.
 This follows from the theorem applied to the complete metric $g+\tilde g$ (where $g$ is a complete metric on $M$).
+However, a temporal function which is steep with respect to a non complete metric is not necessarily a Cauchy time function, even in the absence of degenerate points.
+The existence of such a function does not necessarily imply hyperbolicity.
+As an example, consider a complete Riemannian manifold $(M,g)$, a globally hyperbolic cone field $\mC$, and a steep temporal function $\tau$.
+If $N$ is the complement of a point in $M$, then $(N,g)$ is not complete, $\tau$ is a steep time function which is not Cauchy, and $\mC$ is not hyperbolic.

-At this point a comment on the definition of steep Lyapounov functions is in order.
-A similar notion appears in \cite{musa} as the sharp criterion for the isometric embeddability of space times into Minkowski space.
-There a function $\tau$ on the space time $(M,g_L)$ is steep if $d\tau\cdot v\ge \sqrt{|g_L(v,v)|}$ for all future pointing vectors $(x,v)\in TM$.
-The existence of steep smooth temporal functions for globally hyperbolic space times is proved in \cite{musa} and \cite{mi15}.
-Theorem \ref{thm3} implies the existence of steep temporal functions on space times as the Riemannian metric $g$ can be chosen to satisfy $g(v,v)\ge |g_L(v,v)|$ on all tangent vectors, especially the future pointing ones.
+Our notion of steep Lyapounov functions is similar to, but different from, the notion of steep temporal function introduced in \cite{musa}, see also \cite{mi17}, as the sharp criterion for the isometric embeddability of space times into Minkowski space.
+There a function $\tau$ on the space time $(M,g_L)$ is called steep if $d\tau\cdot v\ge \sqrt{|g_L(v,v)|}$ for all future pointing vectors $(x,v)\in TM$.
+Since we can choose a metric $g$ such that $g(v,v)\ge |g_L(v,v)|$ on all tangent vectors, Theorem \ref{thm3} implies the existence of a steep temporal functions in the sense of \cite{musa} in globally hyperbolic space times.
+Conversely the existence of a steep temporal functions in the sense of \cite{musa} does not imply global hyperbolicity.

 The conclusion of Theorem \ref{thm3} is false if \ref{GH2} is replaced by \ref{GH3} without assuming that $\mC$ has non empty interior.
-Any vector-field admitting non trivial recurrence provides a counter-example.
+Any vector field admitting non trivial recurrence provides a counter-example.
 We have the following corollaries: